 Active duty in one of the Uniformed Services of the United States (Army, Navy, Air Force, or Public Health Service) is required.
 Information on incurred obligations, pay, and allowances may be obtained from the Office of Graduate Medical Education.
 Applicants must apply through, and be sponsored by, the Graduate Medical Education office of their respective branch of service for postdoctoral training.
 Requests for training should list the Neonatal-Perinatal Medicine Fellowship of the NCC at USUHS as their site of choice.
 Application deadlines are usually in September and are determined by the individual services.
 Where feasible, applicants are encouraged to visit the USUHS and Walter Reed facilities and arrange personal interviews with faculty members.
 If a visit is not practical, applicants should contact the Program Director for a phone interview and submit an updated Curriculum Vitae.

 The program is sponsored by the NCC, with clinical practice mainly located at its primary affiliated hospital: WRNMMC, Bethesda MD.
-Other training locations in the National Capital Region include Georgetown University School of Medicine, Washington, DC, (one block); Children's National Medical Center, Washington, DC, (one block); Inova Fairfax Children's Hospital, Fairfax, VA (one block); and Shady Grove Adventist Hospital, Rockville, MD (two blocks).
-Fellows also rotate for one block at the Naval Medical Center Portsmouth NICU (Portsmouth, VA).
+Other training locations in the National Capital Region include Georgetown University School of Medicine, Washington, DC, (one block); Children's National Medical Center, Washington, DC, (one block); Inova Fairfax Children's Hospital, Fairfax, VA (two blocks); and Shady Grove Adventist Hospital, Rockville, MD (three blocks).
 The fellowship program benefits from the clinical and academic synergy of five other Pediatric Subspecialty fellowships that are part of the NCC, as well as a full representation of faculty from Pediatric and Pediatric Surgical subspecialties.

 The core goal of the fellowship program is to train clinically and academically versatile neonatologists for clinical assignments in the Military Health System (MHS).
 The MHS has NICUs in Okinawa, Japan; Honolulu, HI; Tacoma, WA; San Diego, CA; San Antonio, TX; Portsmouth, VA; Killeen TX; Fayetteville, NC; and Bethesda, MD.
 Fellows are prepared for these challenging clinical assignments through a combination of clinical rotations, simulation and training at a state-of-the-art Simulation Center, training and performance of high-risk neonatal transports, and interface with the MHS patient transport system.
 Fellows maintain certification in, and often instruct, the S.T.A.B.L.E. program, Pediatric Advanced Life Support (PALS) and Neonatal Resuscitation Program (NRP) courses.